MolReFlect: Towards In-Context Fine-grained Alignments between Molecules and Texts: MolReFlect

-Based on the input $c$ or $m$, context examples $C_c$ or $C_m$, and instruction $I$, we could obtain the in-context reflected alignments $K^1_c$ or $K^1_m$ through the teacher LLM.
-Notably, the zero-shot alignments of the current input are not wrapped into the context to prevent the LLM from directly repeating it, and maintain consistent prompt formats across all instances:
+Notably, the zero-shot alignments of the current input are not wrapped into the context to prevent the LLM from directly repeating it, and maintain consistent prompt formats across all instances.